-If the complaint meets the criteria for investigation by HUD, the intake specialist assists the complainant in completing and filing an official housing discrimination complaint.
+If the complaint meets the criteria for investigation by HUD, the intake specialist assists the complainant in completing and filing an official unlawful housing practice complaint.
 Upon filing an official complaint, the following also occurs:

 Notifications Sent HUD sends a notification to the aggrieved person acknowledging the filing and advising the aggrieved person of the time limits and choices.